Ujwal19k/E-Commerce-Website-for-Small-Business/README.md

 # E-Commerce-Website-for-Small-Business
 <br>
 This is and  e-commerce website craeted using HTML CSS and JavaScript.
 The website is mainly focused on small businesses where they can sell their products online.
-The website include following pages like Home, Shop, Blog, About and Contact.<hr>
+The website include following pages like Home, Shop, Blog, About and Contact.<br>
 1.Shop page lists all the products
 Clicking on the individual products leads to a seperate page The single product page contains all the details of products, price, sellers' information